tajulhuque/ServiceHubClient/README.md

  2. An "Integration Handler" that does API based integrations.
 You might want to know everytime some data is synced, so you can can know to go look a the end result and make sure it looks good in the target system.

- 3. Any error that a service runs into needs jump out at you.
-The event in this needs to show the log trace, exception information, and stack trace to help you debug
+ 3. Any error that a service runs into needs to be very visible so that developers can be made aware immediately and resolve quickly.
+The event in this case needs to show the log trace, exception information, and stack trace to help you debug

 ## Retention
 Depending on how many events and how frequently services publish events to the Service Hub, the amount of data to persist could grow quite large.
 Therefore, a retention policy mechanism was developed.
 Retention policies can be created which can be setup to have rules that match to events.
 When a retention policy matches to a certain event, that event will only live for as long as specified in the retention policy